wwarthen/RomWBW/Source/Doc/Applications.md

 The application supports a significant number of EEPROM parts.
 It should automatically detect your part.
-If it does not recognize your chip, make sure that you do not have a write protect jumper set -- this jumper can prevent the ROM chip from being recognized.
+If it does not recognize your chip, make sure that you do not have a write protect jumper set -- this jumper will prevent the ROM chip from being recognized.

 Reprogramming a ROM chip in-place is inherently dangerous.
 If anything goes wrong, you will be left with a non-functional system and no